Riverfish1/translate/README_PHP_ZH_CN.md

 As you can see the wooden door factory has encapsulated the `carpenter` and the `wooden door` also iron door factory has encapsulated the `iron door` and `welder`.
 And thus it had helped us make sure that for each of the created door, we do not get a wrong fitting expert.

-**When to use?**
+**应用场景**

 When there are interrelated dependencies with not-that-simple creation logic involved

-👷 Builder
+👷 构建者
 --------------------------------------------
-Real world example
+真实世界例子
-> Imagine you are at Hardee's and you order a specific deal, lets say, "Big Hardee" and they hand it over to you without *any questions*; this is the example of simple factory.
+> Imagine you are at Hardee's and you order a specific deal, lets say, "Big Hardee" and they hand it over to you without *any questions*; this is the example of 简单工厂.
 But there are cases when the creation logic might involve more steps.
 For example you want a customized Subway deal, you have several options in how your burger is made e.g what bread do you want? what types of sauces would you like?
-What cheese would you want? etc. In such cases builder pattern comes to the rescue.
+What cheese would you want? etc. In such cases 构建者 pattern comes to the rescue.

-In plain words
+简单概括
 > Allows you to create different flavors of an object while avoiding constructor pollution.
 Useful when there could be several flavors of an object.
 Or when there are a lot of steps involved in creation of an object.

-Wikipedia says
+维基百科定义
-> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.
+> The 构建者 pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.

 Having said that let me add a bit about what telescoping constructor anti-pattern is.
 At one point or the other we have all seen a constructor like below: